Ex-Brevan Howard star Rokos launches family office-sources

 STAR TRADER

-Oxford University-educated Rokos, 42, is ranked 17th in last year's Sunday Times Hedge Fund Rich List with an estimated fortune of 230 million pounds .
+Oxford University-educated Rokos, 42, is ranked 17th in last year's Sunday Times Hedge Fund Rich List with an estimated fortune of 230 million pounds ($371 million).

 He was once a star trader on Brevan's $28 billion Master fund, which has never had a losing year and which made 21 percent in the market turmoil of 2008.